Next.js static export

 Set output: 'export'

-Tell Next.js to emit static HTML during build time instead of expecting a running server.
+Tell Next.js to emit static HTML during build time instead of expecting next start or a hosted Node runtime.

 output: 'export'